Greg-Johns/Greg-Johns.github.io/src/pages/2015-02-06-qpt/index.md

 ![QPT](./qpt.jpg)

-As a general description and for the sake of this post I'll describe it as a web based tool for ordering network software, hardware and other supporting services from Avaya.
+As a general description I would describe it as a web based tool for ordering network software, hardware and other supporting services from Avaya.
 These *services* have some *technical* dependencies that can make the orders somewhat complex so the flow of an *order* in this system goes through four states:

   1. Design
   2. Quote pending